Is Athens worth visiting as a Digital Nomad?

 The perfect Hub for Digital Nomads

 In quality of Digital Nomads, we can say that we really enjoyed the nomadic scene in Athens.
 Even if we didn’t take advantage of the many co-working spaces in the city since we had our own office in the apartment we rented, Athens’s teaming with them.
 We attended many parties at different co-workings and we met amazing people with whom we even collaborated on some projects.
 So, if you’re wondering to live in Athens as a digital nomad our answer is: YES, do it!
+When we decided to be digital nomad, we equipped ourselves with some amazing backpack.
+They will totally change your conception of traveling!

 “Eddy Working From The Local Market”